Global Change Program - Incite at Columbia University

 Communities around the world are confronting critical challenges in a number of areas, including climate change, education access, interstate conflict, public health crises, and data transparency.

 Incite Institute's Global Change Program (GCP) supports activists, scholars, organizers, artists, and others working with communities most directly challenged by these issues and many others.
-Through the Global Change Program, Incite provides grants ranging from $10,000 to $25,000 to leaders of projects, initiatives, or campaigns across the globe who are tackling some of the world's most pressing problems.
+Through the Global Change Program, Incite provides grants ranging from $10,000 to $25,000 to leaders of projects, initiatives, or campaigns that tackle some of the world's most pressing problems.
 Global Change Program grantees remain in the field during the award year while receiving intellectual support from Incite and other institutions at Columbia University.

 Since launching with a pilot in 2024, this program has supported several projects around the world.
 Projects have included mapping and strengthening Latin American civil society networks, bolstering the strategic planning capabilities of civil society organizations in Hungary, and fostering a regional dialogue about inequality in Colombia.